 Greek Salad Sheet Pan Dinner

-Roasted kale + tomatoes + onion + feta + chicken + olives (15 minutes) *Drizzle with Greek dressing.
+Roasted kale or head of romaine + tomatoes + onion + feta + chicken tenderloins + olives (15 minutes) *Drizzle with Greek dressing.

 Author